Loch Tummel: Leisure and tourism

 Loch Tummel is popular with anglers who fish for brown trout and pike.
 Fishing is managed by the Loch Rannoch Conservation Association, who issue permits and control catches.
 Loch Tummel Sailing Club is based at Foss on the south west shore of the loch.
 The loch is also very popular with campers during the spring and summer.
 The roads on either side of the loch both offer splendid views of the surrounding countryside, especially from the well-known 'Queen's View' from the north shore, which was made famous by Queen Victoria in 1866.
 This viewpoint offers a magnificent vista over the loch with Schiehallion in the background.
 It is also claimed that the view was originally named after Queen Isabel, wife of Robert the Bruce, who is said to have hidden in the nearby woods after the Bruce's defeat at the Battle of Methven in 1306.

 Areas of forestry around Loch Tummel owned by Forestry and Land Scotland (FLS) form part of the Tay Forest Park, a network of FLS forests spread across the Highland parts of Perthshire that are managed to provide walks and amenities for visitors.

 Nature and conservation

-The River Tummel is tributary of the River Tay, and Loch Tummel is included as part of the River Tay Special Area of Conservation.
+The River Tummel is a tributary of the River Tay, and Loch Tummel is included as part of the River Tay Special Area of Conservation.
 The designation notes the river system's importance for salmon, otters, brook lampreys, river lampreys and sea lampreys.
 Brown trout and pike are also present in the loch.

 The woods to the north of the loch are home to a number of protected species, including capercaillie, black grouse, red squirrel, pearl-bordered fritillary and juniper.